TWilkin/games/README.md

 - The API backend which connects to the database behind GraphQL.
 - The React UI frontend which allows easy use of the API for end-users.

+The API utilises the [IGDB](https://igdb.com) to retrieve game data and images directly from this service.
+If you wish to use this functionality you will need to request an API client id and secret pair using these [instructions](https://api-docs.igdb.com/#about).

 ### With Docker

 To check-out and build the code on your development environment using docker and buildx (for AMD64 and ARM containers).

-Remember to change the `REGISTRY` variable to the IP address/hostname of your local docker repository:
+Remember to change the `REGISTRY` variable to the IP address/hostname of your local docker repository.

 ```bash
 git clone https://github.com/TWilkin/games.git